-Many experts believe there will come a tipping point that would cause the dollar to collapse and lead to global economic turmoil.
+Many "experts" warn that the dollar will collapse and lead to global economic turmoil.
 In this scenario, investors would rush to other currencies to escape further losses.
 Global trade would seize up because the majority of international contracts demand a dollar payment.
-Other assets would skyrocket, especially the euro, the yuan, and gold.
+Other assets would skyrocket.
+The worst-hit would be currencies like the euro, yen, and the yuan.
+Gold prices would soar.
 Interest rates in the United States would rise as demand for Treasurys fell.

 The authors of "The Coming Collapse of the Dollar and How to Profit from It," for example, predict a dollar collapse.
 But this prognosis is not well substantiated.
 It also plays on fear.
 Two authors with great economic credentials wrote this very popular book.
 Their research into the causes of the current weakness of the U.S. economy is very thorough and easy-to-understand.
 In fact, everyone should read the chapters in Parts One and Two.